 For anyone looking to be in fine control of nutrition, the combining little and often applications of a soluble or liquid fertiliser with a straight liquid nutrient is a key tactic in marinating plant health.
 Phosphite is particularly useful at this time of the year when it comes to providing the plant with an easily accessible form of phosphorous which also helps to resist the spread of fungal diseases.
 Calcium and Chelated Iron are also vital nutrients when it comes to toughening up the plant and increasing cell wall thickness.
 Different elements don’t always mix cleanly together, so it is worthwhile performing jug mixing tests and then alternating little and often applications either every two weeks or once per month depending on disease pressure arising from environmental factors.

 Finally; a tonic of trace elements will help to sustain levels that may have reduced over the growing season and facilitate the plant with abroad spectrum diet moving inot the winter period.

 All clubs have their own methods of working and renovating their squares.
-In most cases, the level of work will be dictated by what budgets and resources they have available at the time and what they are trying to achieve.
+In most cases the level of work will be dictated by what budgets and resources they have available at the time and what they are trying to achieve.

 Make sure your machinery is up to the task with regular services.
 In the main, most club groundsmen are now putting on between 6-10 bags of loam per pitch.
 It is important not to under or over-dress your tracks.
 Even in the current economic climate, it is best not to skimp on the amount of loam used.
 I see too many club tracks that do not perform in terms of pace and bounce because of poor end of season renovation practices.

-Generally, it is usually a combination of two factors that, when combined, cause problems - not getting rid of enough thatch or organic material during renovations, and not putting enough loam down to increase the bulk density of the soil profile.
+Generally, it is usually a combination of two factors that, when combined, causes problems - not removing enough thatch or organic material during renovations and spreading insufficient loam down to increase the bulk density of the soil profile.